Visit these two brilliant community tourism projects in Ishasha – Deo’s Homestead Tour and Agartha’s Taste of Uganda

 As it turned out, some other lucky bugger got this job, not the muzungu.
 Several weeks bouncing around in a 4 x 4 looking for elusive elephants may not have been quite as glamorous as I first thought anyway …

 Regardless, the muzungu has a soft spot for elephant dung (yes, I know ‘I have issues’) so I was delighted to be invited on my next adventure with Julia, heading back to Ishasha, south western Uganda, to check out the Ishasha Community Uplift Project.
 Deo’s Homestead Tour is currently the main attraction of this project.

 What – no bananas?
 No baby Dillon to bounce on my knee?

 Community tourism, elephant conservation, a chance to meet the farmers, solutions for managing ‘human wildlife conflict’ – this very cool project ticks all the right boxes for me – with OR without bananas.

 Deo was full of smiles and runs a great Model Homestead.
 This charming little girl is one of his daughters.
-The even more charming muzungu is Yours Truly of course, bleary-eyed after a night’s camping with Julia and no morning tea!
+The even more charming muzungu is Yours Truly of course, ha ha, bleary-eyed after a night’s camping with Julia and no morning tea!
 EH BANANGE!